List of Totally Spies! characters: Jerry

-Jerry Lewis (voiced by Jean-Claude Donda in the French dub, Jess Harnell (seasons 1–2), Adrian Truss (seasons 3–6) and Gary Mack (season 7–present) in the English dub) is the founder and chief administrator of World Organization Of Human Protection (WOOHP, pronounced like "whoop"), as the girls' supervisor.
+Gerald James Lewis (voiced by Jean-Claude Donda in the French dub, Jess Harnell (seasons 1–2), Adrian Truss (seasons 3–6) and Gary Mack (season 7–present) in the English dub) is the founder and chief administrator of the World Organization Of Human Protection (WOOHP, pronounced like "whoop"), as the girls' supervisor.
 Jerry is a middle-aged British gentleman who briefs the girls on their missions and provides their various gadgets, most of which are in the form of women's accessories such as boots, hairpins, lipsticks, eyelash curlers, hair dryers, and are very mission-specific as if he knew everything beforehand.
-Some of the accessories are named with convoluted acronyms (such as RASH ("Rocket-powered Amphibious Stealth Hydrofoil"), AWFUL Boots ("All-Weather Fleece Ultra-Light Boots"), or CATS ("Crystalline Airtight Trisect Shield")).
-He usually summons the girls (or "WOOHPs" them) using trap doors or portals from random items and places (e.g. closet door, trash can, vacuum cleaner), sends them off in similarly over-the-top manners (in roller coasters or even rockets), most of which are practically impossible, or as noted by Sam, "sometimes defy the laws of physics".
+Some of the accessories are named with convoluted acronyms such as RASH ("Rocket-powered Amphibious Stealth Hydrofoil"), AWFUL Boots ("All-Weather Fleece Ultra-Light Boots"), or CATS ("Crystalline Airtight Trisect Shield").
+He usually summons the girls (or "WOOHPs" them) using trap doors or portals from random items and places (such as a closet door, trash can, or vacuum cleaner), sends them off in similarly over-the-top manners (in roller coasters or rockets), most of which are practically impossible, or as noted by Sam, "sometimes defy the laws of physics".
 He also tends to make a lot of bad puns, which the girls sometimes find annoying.
 During the missions, he looks up information for the girls and analyzes items they send over.
 His movie profile notes that he cares a lot for the girls and acts like a second father to them.
 In the episode "Totally Switched", Jerry's last name is revealed to be Lewis.

 Jerry also appears in the spin-off series The Amazing Spiez!.